John Stevens (ice hockey): Coaching career

 Stevens was fired by the Flyers on December 4, 2009, after a 13–11–1 start and with a team expected to be a Stanley Cup favorite sitting in 10th place in the Eastern Conference.

 On June 24, 2010, he was signed to a three-year contract to be an assistant coach for the Los Angeles Kings, joining former Flyers coach Terry Murray as well as former Flyers player Ron Hextall in the Kings organization.

 During the 2011–12 season, after Kings coach Terry Murray was fired, Stevens acted as interim head coach for 4 games before Darryl Sutter took over.
 He then returned to his post as Assistant Coach, a position he held when the Kings won their first Stanley Cup in franchise history at the season's end.
 The Kings again won the Stanley Cup in 2014 with Stevens as an assistant behind the bench.

 On June 18, 2014, he re-signed with Kings and was promoted to associate head coach.

 On April 23, 2017, Stevens was named the head coach of the Los Angeles Kings.
 In his first season as the head coach of the Kings, he guided the Kings back to the playoffs as the first wild card in the Western Conference, but they were swept by the Vegas Golden Knights in the first round.
 On November 4, 2018, the Kings fired Stevens after a 4–8–1 start to the 2018–19 season.

-He later became Assistant Coach for the Dallas Stars, a position he left on May 20, 2022.
-He later joined the coaching staff of the Vegas Golden Knights, as an assistant coach, which was announced on June 28, 2022.
+He later became assistant coach for the Dallas Stars, a position he left on May 20, 2022.
+On June 28, 2022, he joined the coaching staff of the Vegas Golden Knights as an assistant coach.
+He then won a third Stanley Cup on June 13, 2023.

 Personal life

 Stevens grew up in the lakeside village of Turkey Point, Ontario.
 His three brothers also played hockey, and his brother Larry Stevens played briefly with the Sudbury Wolves of the Ontario Hockey League.

 Stevens has two sons who also play hockey.
 His eldest son, also named John, played high school hockey for Salisbury School in Connecticut and one season with the Dubuque Fighting Saints in the United States Hockey League (USHL) before playing college hockey for the Northeastern University Huskies hockey team.
 John Jr. signed with the New York Islanders of the NHL after finishing his college career and is currently playing on their AHL affiliate team, the Bridgeport Sound Tigers.
 John's younger son, Nolan Stevens, played for the US National Development Team in the USHL, before joining his brother at Northeastern.
-Nolan was drafted in the 5th round, 125th overall of the 2016 NHL Entry Draft by the St. Louis Blues.
+Nolan Stevens was drafted in the 5th round, 125th overall of the 2016 NHL Entry Draft by the St. Louis Blues.
 Stevens resides in Sea Isle City, New Jersey in the summer.